- COVID-19 Vaccine Information

-- No visitors are allowed in the hospital from 6 p.m. – 7 a.m., unless accompanying a maternity patient.
+- No visitors are allowed in the hospital from 6 p.m. – 7 a.m., unless accompanying an emergency room, maternity, or pediatric patient.

 Visitors at Mercer Health

-- ICU & Acute Care Units: (1) adult visitor per day.
+- ICU & Acute Care Units: (2) adult visitors at a time

 - Pediatrics: (2) adult visitors allowed at a time